khadas/khadas_docs/linux/source/vim3/BootFromSpiFlash.md

 title: Boot From SPI Flash
 ---

-Khadas VIM3/VIM3L contains a 16 MB SPI-Flash that's used as boot storage; so you can boot from it.
+Khadas VIM3/VIM3L and VIM4 contains a 16 MB and 32 MB SPI-Flash that's used as boot storage; so you can boot from it.
 This guide is about how to boot from the on-board SPI-Flash.
+Take VIM4 as a example.

+{% note warn The U-Boot firmware that VIM3/VIM3L can use to burn to SPI is named `u-boot.bin`. %}
+{% endnote %}

 ## Build U-boot For SPI-Flash
 The U-Boot for SPI-Flash is the same as eMMC U-Boot.
 We recommend using [Fenix Script](https://github.com/khadas/fenix) to build U-Boot, as it's easy this way.